INRIA/scikit-learn-mooc/slides/linear_model.md

 .shift-left.pull-left[<img src="../figures/multinomial.svg" width="100%">]
 .pull-right[
 * Multinomial
-* One vs One
+* One versus One
-* One vs Rest
+* One versus Rest
 ]
 ???

-Multinomial logistic regression is a natural extension of logistic regression.
-Otherwise, we still can run One vs Rest approach.
+So far, we have considered the case where the output **y** is binary.
+When there is more than 2 classes to choose from, more than one decision boundary is needed.

+The `LogisticRegression` estimator has strategies to deal transparently for such settings, known as multiclass settings.

+For instance, the "multinomial" is a natural extension of the logistic, using a function with several soft steps.
+There are alse One versus One and One versus Rest approaches that learn decisions discriminating either one class versus every other class, or one class versus all the other classes.

 ---
-# Linear models may not work on all data
+# Linear models are not suited to all data

 .shift-left.pull-left[<img src="../figures/lin_separable.svg" width="100%">]